mikrl/latex-parser/README.md

 # A Latex Parser for Python #
 ## Purpose: ##
-- Parses a subset of LaTeX equations into Python abstract syntax trees (ASTs)
+- Parses a subset of LaTeX equations into Python function compositions
 - First incarnation will support algebraic equations, trigonometric functions, variables and literals